 The entire plot and the way it progressed was outstanding.
 I honestly feel like there’s nothing that I can say here that’ll truly give justice to this outstandingly beautiful story, but I also feel like I have to write SOMETHING, ANYTHING, to voice my thoughts and share this amazing tale.
 Ness’ language use is beyond amazing and I honestly can’t think of an author in the same genre that uses language as well as he does – his use of short sentences captures exactly the required mood and say so much more than their intended message.
 I was doing really well at holding myself together until pretty close to the end, before the letter from Lily arrives and finally, the absolute tear-jerker line:

 “YOU BE AS ANGRY AS YOU NEED TO BE,” SHE SAID.
 “DON’T LET ANYONE TELL YOU OTHERWISE.
 NOT YOUR GRANDMA, NOT YOUR DAD, NO ONE.
 AND IF YOU NEED TO BREAK THINGS, THEN BY GOD, YOU BREAK THEM GOOD AND HARD.”

 Beautifully written, poignant and heartbreaking in all the right ways.
 An absolute literary classic.

-I absolutely cannot wait to see how this book is portrayed on the big screen.
+I absolutely cannot wait to see how A Monster Calls is portrayed on the big screen.
 I hope to God that they’ve done it justice because it’d be absolutely heart-breaking if others didn’t get to enjoy this amazing gift to literature the way that I have.